zmknox/zmknox.github.io/projects.md

 permalink: /projects/
 ---

-Here is a list of my personal projects.
+This is a list of my personal projects.
 I have also contributed to some [SRCT](http://srct.gmu.edu/) projects, which you can find here: {% include icon-github.html username="SRCT" %}